 That’s why we recommend the powerful Dyson V8 Animal as the best cordless vacuum for pet hair.
 The V8 is Dyson’s latest range, and the Animal comes with a mini motorised tool for sucking up pet hair on a variety of surfaces, along with the company’s “Whole Machine Filtration.”
 It’s not cheap, but if you have a dog or cat it’s one of the best options.
 Click here to view its price.

 To make things easy though, we’ll summarise that page here.
 Cars pick up a lot of dirt and rubbish on the floors and under the seats, so it’s important to choose a model with strong suction power.
 It should also be lightweight and make it as easy as possible to clean in all the awkward places in your car.
+That means it needs to be able to get into glove compartments, under seats and around the gear stick.

 While the best options for this are all corded, due to their stronger suction, if you’re set on getting a cordless model we recommend the Black + Decker Lithium Compact Pivot.
 It’s a powerful model with an 18V battery, ECO charging technology (so it charges 4x faster) and a nozzle that pivots for getting into awkward nooks and crannies.
 We think it’s one of the best cordless vacuums for cars available at the moment, and it provides excellent value for money.
 Click here to view the price for this model.